-Is a creative academy for young people, it encourages confidence and offers young people the chance to acquire skills that will benefit them in their adult life regardless of if they choose a creative path or not.
+It is a creative academy for young people, it encourages confidence and offers young people the chance to acquire skills that will benefit them in their adult life regardless of if they choose a creative path or not.
 We talked to Debbie Wingham Founder of this beautiful project.

-It was something that I always wanted to do because I often in my career have stumbled up on temporary barriers that I felt I could have resolved a lot faster with additional confidence, I had to wait of course until I had the correct fashion pedigree before I established the academy but I started writing the paper on how the academy would look and feel from a very young age, if I remember correctly my early 20’s so I have been sitting on this concept for above a decade.
+It was something that I always wanted to do because I often in my career have stumbled upon temporary barriers that I felt I could have resolved a lot faster with additional confidence, I had to wait of course until I had the correct fashion pedigree before I established the academy but I started writing the paper on how the academy would look and feel from a very young age if I remember correctly my early 20’s so I have been sitting on this concept for above a decade.

-With young people you can identify a difference in personal and creative growth and the feedback from the pupils parents and kids a like is such a strong source of inspiration for me.
+With young people, you can identify a difference in personal and creative growth and the feedback from the pupil’s parents and kids alike is such a strong source of inspiration for me.

 What do you want to achieve in the future with future of fashion academy?

-My plan is to roll out into schools nationally which from September is been implemented and also to branch into the young designers whether self taught or fresh from Fashion College, designers that have a mini collection and a plan for branding but don’t know what to do next.
+My plan is to roll out into schools nationally which from September is been implemented and also to branch into the young designers whether self-taught or fresh from Fashion College, designers that have a mini collection and a plan for branding but don’t know what to do next.
 I’m not suggesting I know all the answers but I can relate and I am going to try and offer designers realistic ways to grow and showcase and be seen because I understand how hard it is to find your niche and make your own little mark on the fashion world.